attm1122/mobile-dev-tech-test/README.md

 Create a new branch from master with your name

 ## Tasks
-Please navigate to the **projects tab** and open the Product App stories.
+Please navigate to the [__Project__](https://github.com/Palo-IT-Australia/mobile-dev-tech-test/projects/1).
 Complete as much stories as possible.
 - Move the story in progress column when working on it
 - Move the story in done column when done with it